-- 5.1 RESPECT CONFIDENCE OF COLLEAGUES: Marriage and family therapists respect the confidences of colleagues that are shared in the course of their professional relationships. - 5.2 IMPAIRED COLLEAGUES: Marriage and family therapists are encouraged to assist colleagues who are impaired due to substance abuse, emotional problems, or mental illness. - 5.3 FRIVOLOUS COMPLAINTS: Marriage and family therapists do not file or encourage the filing of ethics or other complaints that they know, or reasonably should know, are frivolous. - 5.4 SOLICITING OTHER THERAPISTS' PATIENTS: Marriage and family therapists do not agree to see or solicit the clients of other therapists or encourage clients to leave other therapists, except as addressed in Section 3.10.
+- 8.1 RESPECT CONFIDENCE OF COLLEAGUES: Marriage and family therapists respect the confidences of colleagues that are shared in the course of their professional relationships. - 8.2 IMPAIRED COLLEAGUES: Marriage and family therapists are encouraged to provide consultation or assistance to colleagues who are impaired due to substance use or mental disorders. - 8.3 ETHICAL COMPLAINTS AGAINST COLLEAGUES: Marriage and family therapists are encouraged to take reasonable actions to resolve disputes with colleagues before filing an ethics complaint against a colleague.
+Reasonable measures may include, addressing the matter with the colleague, consultation, and/or mediation.
+Marriage and family therapists do not file or encourage the filing of ethics or other complaints that they know, or reasonably should know, are frivolous. - 8.4 SOLICITING OTHER CLIENTS/PATIENTS: Marriage and family therapists do not solicit or encourage clients/patients to leave other therapists, where the client/patient, because of their circumstances, may be vulnerable due to undue influence.